 POGO maintains an up-to date list of, and brief description of, its data holdings of personal health information.
-This information is found in Appendix B of the POGO Privacy and Data Security Code, as well as in other documentation available on POGO's website relating to its collection activities.
+This information is found in Appendix B of the POGO Privacy and Data Security Code, and in POGO's FAQ'S found on the POGO website.